kerberos-io/documentation/content/_index.md

 toc: true
 ---

-The **Kerberos.io** project, pronounced as `/kuh buh ruhs dot ai o/`, is a video surveillance solution, which was initiated back in 2014.
-Over the years it has evolved into a trusted, stable and feature-rich video surveillance system.
-To set the expectations, watch the video below to understand what it can and can't do.
-If you want to install Kerberos.io, it's recommended to have a look [at the architectures page](/prologue/deployments/) to find the best solution for your usecase.
+The **Kerberos.io** project, pronounced as `/kuh buh ruhs dot ai o/`, is a video analytics and video management platform, which was initiated back in 2014.
+Over the years it has evolved into a stable and feature-rich video platform, which is used for management and analytics such as machine learning.

-{{< vimeo id="382090189" class="responsive-video ratio-16by10" title="Kerberos introduction" >}}
+To set the expectations of what is possible and how, it's recommended to have a look [at the architectures page](/prologue/deployments/) to find the best, or most reasonable architecture for your use case.

-## The name: Kerberos.io
+## Kerberos.io

 Many people are confused, and don't understand why this project is called Kerberos.io.
 If you've been in the IT world for a while you will notice that Kerberos is already used for the authentication protocol [Kerberos](https://en.wikipedia.org/wiki/Kerberos_(protocol)).

 We believe that the name Kerberos.io makes sense for this project as well, with a strong emphasize on the suffix **.io**, which stands for input and output devices (e.g. any type of camera).
-Kerberos.io can be seen as a kind of security protocol driven by hardware devices such as surveillance cameras.
-To make writing easier we will from now on, refer to Kerberos instead of Kerberos.io.
+Kerberos.io can be seen as a kind of security protocol for images and recordings.

-## Why Kerberos
+## Why Kerberos.io

-As burglary is very common, we believe that video surveillance is a trivial tool in our daily lifes which helps us to feel a bit more secure.
-Responding to this need, a lot of companies have started developing their own video surveillance software in the past few years.

-Nowadays we have a myriad of expensive cameras, recorders, and software solutions which are mainly outdated and difficult to install and use.
-Kerberos goal is to solve these problems and to provide every human being or enterprise in this world to have their own ecological, affordable, easy-to-use and innovative surveillance solution.
+Kerberos.io initiated as a side project, due to inspiration and motivation in the space of video analytics, computer vision and machine learning.
+Its first focus was video surveillance only, as nowadays burglary or attacks are very common in this world.

+Due to this, our first mission is to provide every human being on this planet with a solution, a video platform, to protect its families, friends, homes, etc in the form of open source (MIT license).

+Our second mission is to make this video platform in such a way, that its high-tech and using the latest technologies and UX, to create a seamless, never-seen and delicious user experience.

+While we moved forward our third mission is to scale, and make Kerberos reach far beyond a traditional video platform.
+With the rise of Kerberos Enterprise Suite, we now focus on large scale deployments (covering thousands of cameras), and video intelligence through machine learning.

-## What is Kerberos
+## What is Kerberos.io

-Kerberos is a video surveillance solution, that uses computer vision algorithms to detect changes, and that can trigger actions (notifications, api, etc).
-It comes in two flavors, Kerberos Open Source and Kerberos Enterprise.
-Kerberos can be deployed to any ARM device, Linux OS, Docker, Balena Cloud, or cluster such as Kubernetes.

-### Kerberos Agent

-When you install Kerberos Open Source or Kerberos Enterprise we will refer to it as the Kerberos agent.
-A Kerberos agent, is a software solution that processes the video stream of a single surveillance camera, makes and visualises recordings and takes actions (for example sending notifications).
+Kerberos.io is a video analytics and monitoring platform, that is focussing on both end-consumer as enterprises.
+It comes with different solutions to support small deployments, a couple of camera streams and larger deployments, with multiple sites and thousands of camera streams.

+With Kerberos.io you start small with one or more [Kerberos Agents](/opensource/first-things-first/), and grow over time while introducing more and more components like [Kerberos Factory](/factory/first-things-first/), [Kerberos Vault](/vault/first-things-first/) and [Kerberos Hub](/hub/first-things-first/), which is coined the [Kerberos Enterprise Suite](/enterprise/first-things-first/).
+Kerberos.io is shipped through the concept of container technology such as Docker and Kubernetes, and implements the ideas of bring your own cloud, bring your own storage and bring your own technology.

+{{< figure src="./kerberos-global.svg" alt="A Kerberos agent consists of both a backend en frontend." caption="A Kerberos agent consists of both a backend en frontend." class="stretch">}}

+The whole idea is that any solution you will find at Kerberos.io, is extensible and allows you to integrate by default.
+For example, you decide where to deploy the solutions (edge/cloud/hybrid), what storage you want (edge/cloud/hybrid), how to integrate it with other third-party solutions, etc. Every solution you'll find in the Kerberos.io space, ships Swagger APIs by default, and will allow you to build your own applications or integrations.

+Machine learning and Artificial Intelligence is a critical component of the Kerberos.io ecosystem.
+Within Kerberos Vault you can integrate your own machine learning models, and run them at scale.
+[Learn more about how we support](/vault/machine-learning/) machine learning use cases.